bmc/grizzled-slf4j/index.md

 following line in your `build.sbt` file (for Quick Configuration).
 If you're using an SBT 0.11.x Full Configuration, you're obviously smart enough to figure out what to do, on your own.

+If you're using Scala 2.10, use:

+    libraryDependencies += "org.clapper" % "grizzled-slf4j_2.10" % "1.0"

+If you're using Scala 2.9.x or earlier, use:

     libraryDependencies += "org.clapper" %% "grizzled-slf4j" % "0.6.9"